Lake City, Florida: Modern Lake City

-In 1874 Lake City's first newspaper was published, called the Lake City Reporter.
-In 1876 the Bigelow Building was completed; it later was adapted for use as the City Hall.
-In 1891 Lake City became the first city in Florida to have electric lights from a local power and light company.
+In 1874, Lake City's first newspaper was published, called the Lake City Reporter.
+In 1876, the Bigelow Building was completed; it later was adapted for use as the City Hall.
+In 1891, Lake City became the first city in Florida to have electric lights from a local power and light company.

 By the early 20th century, Lake City had become an important railroad junction, served by the Seaboard Air Line, Atlantic Coast Line, Georgia Southern and Florida Railroad.
 Hotel Blanche was built in 1902 as an attraction for expected tourists.
 The hotel was Lake City and Columbia County's major hotel and central business center from 1902 to 1955.

-The population of Lake City in 1900 was 4,014; in 1905 was 6,509; and 1910 was 5,032.
+The population of Lake City in 1900 was 4,013; in 1905 was 6,509; and 1910 was 5,032.

-Florida Agricultural College was established in 1884 as part of the Morrill Land Grant Act; in 1904 it became a full university with twenty-five instructors.
-In 1905 the Florida Agricultural College was moved to Gainesville, becoming part of the University of Florida.
+Florida Agricultural College was established as a land grant college in 1884 as part of the Morrill Land Grant Act; in 1904 it became a full university with twenty-five instructors.
+In 1905 the Florida Agricultural College was moved to Gainesville in accordance with the Buckman Act, becoming part of the University of Florida.
 Columbia High School constructed a second building in 1906 that was used until 1922.

-In 1907 Lake City officials leased the former property of the Florida Agricultural College to the Florida Baptist Convention; they founded a Baptist college called Columbia College.
+In 1907, Lake City officials leased the former property of the Florida Agricultural College to the Florida Baptist Convention; they founded a Baptist college called Columbia College.
 Columbia College lasted for ten years until the college became overwhelmed with debt.
 Columbia College deeded the land and buildings back to Lake City in 1919.
 During World War I, the campus of Columbia College was used as a training site for local troops for the war.
 The facility was adapted for use as U.S. Hospital No. 63, the predecessor of the Veterans Hospital constructed in Lake City.
 More than 34 Lake City soldiers were killed in World War I.

-In 1940 the population of Lake City was 5,836.
+In 1940, the population of Lake City was 5,836.
 During World War II, a number of institutions were established to help with the war effort as well as those in Lake City.
 The Lake Shore Hospital was dedicated in 1940 to provide medical care for those in the Lake City area.
 The Lake City Woman's Club became the United Service Organizations (USO) headquarters to entertain service personnel stationed in Lake City.
 Naval Air Station Lake City was commissioned in 1942 on the site of the Lake City Flying Club air field.
 NAS Lake City was a support facility for Naval Air Station Jacksonville and trained pilots to fly the Lockheed Ventura.
 Military operations at NAS Lake City ended in March 1946, and it was decommissioned as an active naval air station.